-There are many activities going on around the Wet Tropics World Heritage Area where Aboriginal people are leading, and involved in, on-ground management of their country.
-Rainforest Aboriginal people actively seek more opportunities to become involved.
+It is recognised that traditional knowledge and cultural practice are critical to effective land management.
+There are many activities going on around the Wet Tropics World Heritage Area (the Area) where Rainforest Aboriginal Peoples are leading, and involved in, on-ground management of their country.

 Through collaborative partnerships and cooperative management arrangements, Rainforest Aboriginal organisations have successfully created employment and business opportunities for their people.
 This means that customary and contemporary land management knowledge can be used to continue cultural responsibilities for country with the Wet Tropics.